Fruktus/QuadradiusPreservationProject/README.md

 * `-q`/`--game-port` — game port (default `3001`).

 You can also run `python -m QRServer -h` to display help.
+You can play as a member by typing in username and any password (it is not checked at the moment).

 ## Docker